fardeen-ahmed/C.P.S-Port-Scanner/README.md

     -HTTP (8080): An alternate port for HTTP.
 ```
-<h2> These are some of the critical ports that it scans.
+<h2> These are some of the critical ports that is covered by this scanner.
 Feel free to use. </h2>